 Plato

-Ancient philosophyPlato (424-347 BC) was a Greek philosopher from Athens.
-A disciple of Socrates, he wrote a series of dialogues featuring Socrates.
-Late dialogues such as The Republic include the famous Platonic doctrine of the Ideas, which distinguishes between two realities, the sensible world, that which we see, and the intelligible world, or world of Ideas.
-He was sold into slavery by the tyrant Dionysius of Syracuse and later freed.
-He founded a school, the Academy, and Aristotle was his disciple.
+Ancient philosophyPlato (424–347 BC) was a Greek philosopher from Athens.
+A disciple of Socrates, he wrote a series of dialogues in which Socrates appears.
+Later dialogues such as The Republic set out the celebrated Platonic doctrine of the Ideas, which distinguishes between two realities: the sensible world — that which we perceive — and the intelligible world, or world of Ideas.
+He was sold into slavery by Dionysius of Syracuse and later freed.
+He founded a school, the Academy, and Aristotle was among his disciples.

 Symposium